Sankara98/backing-catalog-service/README.md

 # Backing Catalog Service

-Fake catalog service for the Backing-fulfillment-service
+catalog service for the Backing-fulfillment-service

 To build and run: